Robert0812/deepsaldet/README.md

 - Test folder can be set in ./get_deep_multicontext_saliency.sh
 - This source code requires GPU to accelerate the testing process
+- If everything runs correctly, it will generate resulting saliency maps in test folder (./images), suffix _sc means results produced by single-context deep model, and _mc by multi-context deep model.

 ##Citing our work
 Please kindly cite our work in your publications if it helps your research: